Concise Quantum Associative Memories with Nonlinear Search Algorithm: Concise algorithm for quantum associative memories

 It effectively appears that the \texttt{NLE} gate was repeated $(n-r)=4-2=2$ times. \end{example}

-If we know the values of $t$ qubits of our first register (i.e., $t$ qubits have been measured or are already disentangled to others, or the oracle acts on a subspace of $(n-t)$ qubits) and there is at most $m$ values for which $f(x)=1$, the \texttt{NLE} gate will act repeatedly, $((n-t)-r)$ times, where $r=\mathtt{int}(\log_2{m})$, starting on the $(r+1)^{th}$ LSQ.
+If the values of $t$ qubits of our first register are known (i.e., $t$ qubits have been measured or are already disentangled to others, or the oracle acts on a subspace of $(n-t)$ qubits) and there is at most $m$ values $x$ for which $f(x)=1$, the \texttt{NLE} gate will act repeatedly $((n-t)-r)$ times that starts on the $(r+1)^{th}$ LSQ.
 As the $t$ qubits which are already known will be ignored, it is clear that $m\leq2^{n-t}$.
-Consequently, the number of steps of the Quantum Associative Memory with Nonlinear Search Algorithm is
+Consequently, the number of steps of the QAM-NLSA is

-Now, if in the first register, which is a $n$-qubit system, the computed patterns are $p\leq2^n$ and we stated $b=\mathtt{ceil}(\log_2{p})$, i.e., the least integer greater or equal to $\log_2{p}$, $m$ the number of value $x$ for which $f(x)=1$, and $r=\mathtt{int}(\log_2{m})$.
-The \texttt{NLE} gate will act repeatedly, $(b-r)$ times.
-Therefore, the number of steps of the Quantum Associative Memory with Nonlinear Search Algorithm is
+Now, if in the first register which is an $n$-qubit system, the computed patterns are $p\leq2^n$ and we stated $b=\mathtt{ceil}(\log_2{p})$, i.e. the least integer greater or equal to $\log_2{p}$, $m$ the number of value $x$ for which $f(x)=1$.
+The \texttt{NLE} gate will act repeatedly $(b-r)$ times.
+Therefore, the number of steps of the QAM-NLSA is

 for which the upper bound is the Eq.(\ref{eq:step}).
 Note that the starting point of the \texttt{NLE} gate action will always be the $(r+1)^{th}$ LSQ.